 Currently Tenjin is working on supporting LTV or ROAS using the impression-level ad revenue.
 Once this is supported, there won't be any discrepancy.

-- TikTok uses SKAdNetwork for iOS 14 campaigns as described here.
-We can still track iOS 14 users via IP address matching, so our tracked_installs won't match with reported_installs.
+- TikTok reports on SKAN installs and not on MMP installs for SKAN for iOS 14 campaigns as described here so our tracked_installs won't match exactly with reported_installs.

 Show moreDiscrepancy between Tenjin DAU and Firebase DAU numbers are expected as the logic used for counting and tracking installs and DAU is different in both platforms.
 In Tenjin, we use the first app_open event as the install event and all subsequent app_open events are recorded for sessions.
 It is also recommended to always use the latest Tenjin SDK and initialize it on every OnResume.
 If you continue to see large data discrepancies, email us at email@example.com with details to investigate further.

 A discrepancy between Tenjin 0D ROAS and Mintegral 0D ROAS is expected due to the different methodologies utilized for ROAS calculations between the two platforms.